paybondpaybond

 SourceTenant-bound GET /protocol/v2/agent-receipts/{receipt_id}

 Hosts call resources/read on paybond://receipt/{receipt_id} to fetch signed JSON without embedding it in prompts.
+Verification failure returns a clear error.
+Readonly tools paybond_get_agent_receipt_v1 and paybond_verify_agent_receipt_v1 (optional validity_tier) mirror the settlement-receipt pattern.
+Validity tiers beyond a quick handoff check, continuity-chain, inclusion proofs, owner disclosure, and ACTA/PEF/SCITT adapters stay on Kit TypeScript/Python, CLI, and Gateway.
 Details: MCP server — agent receipt resources.
 For MCP spend setup, see MCP agent spend controls.

 Operator counter-signature (optional)